liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 applied in any project which needs CSS code.

 -  If you are a CSS developer you should read the whole document.
--  Anyone concerned with the frontend should read `Goals`_ and `Common Terminology`_.
+-  Everyone concerned with the frontend should read `Goals`_ and `Common Terminology`_.
 -  Graphic designers should also read `CSS and Graphic Design`_.
 -  JavaScript programmers should also read `CSS, HTML, and JavaScript`_.